zetavm/zetavm/README.md

 There are also a few blog post about [Zeta](https://pointersgonewild.com/category/zeta/) and its design.

-For additional questions and clarifications, [open a GitHub issue](https://github.com/maximecb/zetavm/issues) and tag it as a question.
+For additional questions and clarifications, [open a GitHub issue](https://github.com/maximecb/zetavm/issues) and tag it as a question, or join the [ZetaVM Gitter chat](https://gitter.im/zeta-vm-org/Lobby).